GrainGenes/GGBlastPlugin/README.md

 ```

 ### Install BLAST databases
+BLAST databases can be made from FASTA files using NCBI blast tool, `makeblastdb`

+A small sample database (used in our example) is available at http://graingenes.org/ggds/whe-test/S_urartu.zip

 ### Web Server / PHP
 A full description of this is beyond the scope of this doc.